ukri-excalibur/excalibur-tests/README.md

   Tests can be run for specfic systems/partitions by appending e.g.: `--system alaska:ib-gcc9-openmpi4-ucx`.
   Some tests also have tags which can be used to filter tests further - see the appropriate README.

-- To start jupyter, with the conda environment active run:
+- ReFrame will generate two types of output for each test:
+    - Test outputs, including stdout, stderr and any results files which should be retained.
+These are copied to the `output/` directory tree, and overwritten each time a test is re-run.
+    - "Performance variables", i.e. metrics extracted or computed from test outputs.
+These are defined in the tests themselves, and saved by ReFrame into a "performance log" in the `perflog/` directory tree.
+A performance log is a record-structured file with each line containing data for one performance variable from a run.

+  Both of these use the same directory structure:

+        <system>/<partition>/<environment>/test_directory/test/

+Secondly, create/update plots for this system:

+- Start the jupyter server:

       cd hpc-tests
       jupyter notebook

-  Then browse to `https://<login-node-ip>:<port>` where port is given in the output from above, and login using the password you specified above.
+- Then browse to `https://<login-node-ip>:<port>` where port is given in the output from above, and login using the password you specified above.

+- You will now see a file browser.
+Navigate to `apps/<application>/<application>.ipynb`.

+- Step through the notebook using the play buttons.

+- Once happy with results, commit to a branch.

 # Spack